triradial/Freon4dsl/developer-documentation/author-changes-core-meta-core-svelte-diffs.md

 ---

 ## `packages/meta/src/utils/file-utils/FileUtil.ts`

+We didn't do this one because the file is gone.

 **Bug fix — empty folder deletion.** `fs.rmSync(folder)` without `{ recursive: true }` can fail on some platforms/Node versions when removing directories.
 Adding the flag ensures reliable cleanup.